Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 - Keep everyone updated on actions being taken to reduce risks of exposure to coronavirus in the workplace

-- Ensure employees who are in an extremely vulnerable group and should be shielded are supported to stay at home
+- Ensure workers who are in an extremely vulnerable group and should be shielded are supported to stay at home

 - Make sure everyone’s contact numbers and emergency contact details are up to date